rmraya/OpenXLIFF/README.md

 ### Requirements

-- JDK 11 or newer.
+- JDK 11 or newer is required for compiling and building.
+Pre-built binaries already include everything you need to run all options.

 ### Building